containerbuildsystem/osbs-docs/docs/build_process.rst

 the name of the ``ConfigMap`` object holding **reactor_config**.
 This configuration option is mandatory for arrangement versions greater than or equal to 6.
-The existing osbs-client configuration **reactor_config_secret** is be deprecated (for all arrangements).
+The existing osbs-client configuration **reactor_config_secret** is deprecated (for all arrangements).

 For more details on how the build system is configured as of Arrangement 6, consult the `Build Parameters`_ document.